jaysoo/jaysoo.ca/_posts/2015-02-03-flux-architecture.markdown

 }
 {% endhighlight %}

-Obviously this would always return `undefined` for now.
+Of course this would always return `undefined` for now.
 We'll look at how to update it later.

-We also change the `ShoppingCart` command model to publish Domain Events when its methods are completed.
+We also change the `ShoppingCart` Command Model to publish Domain Events when its methods are completed.

 {% highlight javascript %}